-- Crosswalk markings provide guidance for pedestrians who are crossing roadways by defining and delineating paths on approaches to and within signalized intersections, and on approaches to other intersections where traffic stops. - In conjunction with signs and other measures, crosswalk markings help to alert road users of a designated pedestrian crossing point across roadways at locations that are not controlled by traffic control signals or STOP or YIELD signs. - os At non-intersection locations, crosswalk markings legally establish the crosswalk.
+- Crosswalk markings provide guidance for pedestrians who are crossing roadways by defining and delineating paths on approaches to and within signalized intersections, and on approaches to other intersections where traffic stops - In conjunction with signs and other measures, crosswalk markings help to alert road users of a designated pedestrian crossing point across roadways at locations that are not controlled by traffic control signals or STOP or YIELD signs. - os At non-intersection locations, crosswalk markings legally establish the crosswalk.

 - When crosswalk lines are used, they shall consist of solid white lines that mark the crosswalk.
-They shall not be less than 6 inches or greater than 24 inches in width. - On State owned, operated, and maintained intersections, crosswalk lines shall be 12 inches wide.
-Across roadways at non-intersection locations, locations that are unexpected, locations within school zones and across ramps, the space between the crosswalk lines shall be hatched with diagonal white lines that are 12 inches wide.
+They shall not be less than 6 inches or greater than 24 inches in width. - On State owned, operated, and maintained intersections and roadways, transverse crosswalk lines shall be 12 inches wide.

-If transverse lines are used to mark a crosswalk, the gap between the lines should not be less than 6 feet.
-If diagonal or longitudinal lines are used without transverse lines to mark a crosswalk, the crosswalk should be not less than 6 feet wide.
+- If transverse lines are used to mark a crosswalk, the gap between the lines should not be less than 6 feet.
+If diagonal or longitudinal lines are used without transverse lines to mark a crosswalk, the crosswalk should be not less than 6 feet wide. - On State owned, operated, and maintained intersections and roadways, if longitudinal lines are used without transverse lines to mark a crosswalk, the crosswalk should be not less than 8 feet wide.